authgear/authgear-server/docs/specs/account-linking.md

 | `username`    | <pre><code>user_profile:<br/>&nbsp;&nbsp;pointer: "/preferred_username"<br/>action: error</code></pre> |

 Therefore when not specified, all attempts to link a new login id to existing users or idenitities will result in error.

+## Account Linking in Promote Flow

+Account linking can occur in promote flow, however, only `error` is allowed to be the action of account linking.

+Any action set in `authentication_flow.account_linking` will be treated as error.
+And `action` in `signup_flows.account_linking` only allows `error` as value.

 ## References